baileylantrip/MechaCar_Statistical_Analysis/README.md

 ### What metric or metrics are you going to test?
 I would collect data for both the MechaCar prototype and comparable competitor models for the following metrics: safety rating, price, fuel efficiency, engine type, and maintaince costs on average.
 ### What is the null hypothesis or alternative hypothesis?
-Null hypothesis: There is no statistically significant relationship between price and the selected facors.
+Null hypothesis: There is not a statistically significant relationship between price and the selected facors.

 Alternative hypothesis: There is indeed a statistically significant relationship between price and the selected facors.